 From the outset, Knives Out acts as a homage to Agatha Christie’s complex mysteries.
 By incorporating ‘classic’ elements (car chases, broken conversations, old family mansions) with a modern setting filled with the odd mention of politics, immigration and social media, the film becomes relatable to audiences.

 Fans already know that Johnson can structure a great story.
 His debut feature film Brick highlights his skill to create a slow-burning mystery and Knives Out is a continuation of this.
-From gradually introducing each suspect to planting the odd twist, he provides insights behind the mystery and leaves it open to suggestion.
-The complex narrative gently builds, as a result, peaking at moments that twist the knife into this growing mystery.
+He gradually introduces each suspect and plants the odd twist to provide insights behind the mystery while leaving it open to suggestion.
+The complex narrative gently builds, as a result, peaking at moments that twist the knife into this growing whodunnit.

 Leading the charge is Craig’s coin-tossing Blanc.
 Rather than being a dignified, mysterious sleuth such as Poirot, Blanc’s southern drawl and eccentric methods raise questions about his skills.
-As the film progresses, he becomes a fun character to watch and an anchor for this murder mystery.
-After leaving his tenure with Marvel, Chris Evans is also enjoyable to watch as rebellious Ransom, whose role leads our characters down an unexpected path.
+As the film progresses, he becomes a fun character to watch and an anchor for this mystery.
+After leaving his tenure with Marvel, Evans is also enjoyable to watch as rebellious Ransom, who leads our characters down an unexpected path.

 Amid the acid-tongued Thrombey family, Knives Out‘s only ‘relief’ comes in the guise of Harlan’s nurse, the doe-eyed Marta (Ana de Armas).
 Untainted by money, the rapport with her patient shows a natural friendship so it’s no surprise to see her so affected by his death.
 But when Marta finds herself involved in his family’s dramas, de Armas’ expressive performance makes her one of Knives Out‘s more intriguing characters, as well as the driving force in its second half.